 Apple is an American multinational technology company headquartered in Cupertino, California that

 designs, develops, and sells consumer electronics, computer software, and online services.
-Leading up
+As part of its

-to the launch of the iPhone 7, Apple worked with digital agency Critical Mass to redesign the experience
+partnership with digital agency Critical Mass I worked to redesign the experience of buying products, and

-of buying products on Apple.com, in-store and on the Apple Store App.
+on several campaigns across Apple.com, in-store and on the Apple Store App.
+Below are selected projects.

 There were several points that the team at Apple wanted to address in the redesign of the Apple.com